Debt Collection, Credit Reports and Skip Tracing in Israel, the Palestinian Authority (Palestine) and Around the Globe

 Pre legal debt collection process

-The first step in attempting to collect debts in Israel begins with a demand letter sent to the Israeli debtor.
-This step is not a requirement to the filing of a law suit in Israel but it is usually expected by the Israeli courts.
-Our firm also usually goes further and contacts the debtor personally if possible.
+The first step in attempting to collect debts in Israel usually begins with a demand letter sent to the Israeli debtor.
+This step is not a requirement to the filing of a law suit in Israel but it is usually expected as a "good faith" action by the Israeli courts.
+Our firm also usually goes further and contacts the debtor by other means also if possible.

 Since Debtor's Israeli address is sometimes not up to date our firm makes the initial search for the present address at no cost to client.
 However if our initial search does not succeed we can provide Skiptracing services through an affiliated Israeli investigation office for a fee.

 A client can make up his decision regarding litigation by conducting an asset search/investigation or/and a credit search.
 Our law firm has been cooperating with trusted investigation and credit checks firm since its establishement